-Unlike other cities New York has no multiple listing service with which to search residential property for sale, but EveryNewYorkListing provides the tools you need to shop thoroughly, accurately and efficiently.
+Unlike other cities New York has no multiple listing service with which to search residential property for sale but with EveryNewYorkListing and the right agent you can shop more thoroughly, accurately and efficiently.

-Streeteasy has become the “go to” site for many New York buyers.
-It has flaws, including occasional inaccuracies because of the depth of data it provides, so it works best when used in conjunction with an experienced broker.
+Streeteasy has become the “go to” public site for most New York buyers.
+Far superior to sites like Trulia and Zillow which don’t understand or cater to the unique New York City market, it still has weaknesses like occasional inaccuracies resulting from the depth of data it provides, so it works best in conjunction with an experienced broker.

 Pocket Listings are unlisted, unadvertised properties that may be coming on the market soon, or are on the market but for various reasons can’t be advertised.
-The only source for them is a broker with a wide personal network at a major firm.
+The only source for them is a broker with a wide personal network.